Clayton Kelly Gross

-Clayton Kelly Gross (November 30, 1920-January 10, 2016) from Walla Walla, Washington was a Army Air Forces World War II Ace who shot down 6 enemy planes over Europe.
-Gross also flew planes in the D-Day invasion of Normany, France both on June 5 and 6, 1944.
+Clayton Kelly Gross (November 30, 1920 – January 10, 2016), from Walla Walla, Washington, was an Army Air Forces World War II Ace who shot down 6 enemy planes over Europe.
+Gross also flew planes in the D-Day invasion of Normandy, France both on June 5 and 6, 1944.
 He was a recipient of the American Fighter Aces Congressional Gold Medal, the Distinguished Flying Cross and the Silver Star.
 He flew in 105 combat missions during WWII.